 William McGregor Paxton, The Samovar (1926)

 “From this our painter deduced the rule that upright lines behind or before the focusing point go double.
 And he painted the picture frames in his background in this way.
 The joke of it is that he painted in this manner for years without anyone noticing what he was up to; they only perceived that his backgrounds had a remarkable quality of ‘staying back.’
 When at last he told his discovery some applauded him, others said he was an idiot and went home and did it themselves, and still others have never quite understood what he was talking about.“2

 I came across these articles while doing some research on Paxton.
 Neither Richard Lack nor Charles Cecil ever mentioned this aspect of Paxton’s ideas to me, however, according to a few of my friends who were Lack students before I was, apparently he mentioned it to them.
 The technique was not recommended as Lack felt it could hinder the appearance of unity in the picture.
 According to Gammell’s Paxton biography, Paxton abandoned the practice in the early 1900s.

-1 Seeing Nature With Both Eyes -From The World Today, Nov.
-1905 -A downloadable PDF of the article.
+1 Seeing Nature With Both Eyes, in The World Today, Nov.
+1905.

-2 William MacGregor Paxton by Philip Hale, from The International Studio, Vol. 39, 1910 -A downloadable PDF of the article.
+2 William MacGregor Paxton, by Philip Hale, from The International Studio, Vol. 39, 1910.

 3 R.H.
 Ives Gammell, William McGregor Paxton: 1869-1941, Indianapolis Museum of Art, 1979, pages 37-38.